 - Spacious rubber surfacing playground with lots of shade.

 We will answer any questions you may have by phone or email.
 Once you have decided that you are accepting the placement after it is offered to you, you can complete the application form on our parent information booklet under Parent resources and consent forms and send it electronically back to us .
-You can also drop it off at our mail box by the main entrance door in a sealed envelope.
+You can also drop it off at our mail box by the main entrance door in a sealed envelope or in person.
 All information remains confidential.
 Under the Personal Information Protection and Electronic Documents Act, the personal information collected in the application form is solely used for gaining more information on the child when in the care of the Daycare.
 It is important in emergencies purposes for staff to contact parents.
 No personal information is disclosed without the consent of the parent.

 If you have any questions relating to information or general questions, please contact the Supervisor at 905 891 1279 or email us at firstname.lastname@example.org.